NoiBoi/MAX-Calculation-Webapp/docs/EMI_SCIENTIFIC_FOUNDATION.md

 ## Legacy master workbook

-The referenced workbook was found at
-`C:\Users\Matthew Deng\Downloads\Master file for EMI measurement_02.xlsx`.
+The reviewed legacy source was `Master file for EMI measurement_02.xlsx`.
-It contains one sheet (`Sheet1`, used range A1:P209) with 201 Agilent E5071C
-measurements from 8.2 GHz through 12.4 GHz.
+It is an external laboratory workbook and is not stored in this repository.
+It contains one sheet (`Sheet1`, used range A1:P209) with 201 Agilent E5071C measurements from 8.2 GHz through 12.4 GHz.
 Raw columns A:I are frequency, S11, S21, S12, and S22 real/imaginary pairs.
-Columns K:M calculate forward
-SET, SER, and SEA.
+Columns K:M calculate forward SET, SER, and SEA.